FACOR ALLOYS LIMITED

 1. As required by the Companies (Auditor’s Report) Order, 2020 (“the Order”) issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the “Annexure A”, a statement on the matters specified in paragraphs 3 and 4 of the Order.

-2. As required by section 143(3) of the Act, we report, to the extent applicable, that:
+2. As required by section 143(3) of the Act, based on our audit, we report that:

 a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.